Sim4n6/plasoWiki/Profiling.md

 log2timeline.py --profilers=serializers --profiling-directory=profile plaso.db image.raw
 ```

+## Profiling storage

-### Profiling storage
+### Profiling read and write size of attribute containers

-To profile the amount of data read and/or written of the storage run log2timeline.py with the following options:
+To profile the amount of data of attribute containers read and / or written to the storage run log2timeline.py with the following options:
 ```
 log2timeline.py --profilers=storage --profiling-directory=profile plaso.db image.raw
 ```